 Let’s say you are buying tickets for a museum:

-Use this when expressing a desire to do something, making a reservation, or talking about a plan.
-Note that Gostava requires the preposition de plus a verb immediately after.
+Use this when expressing a desire to do something, when making a reservation, or talking about a plan.
+Note that Gostar and Gostava always require the preposition de plus a verb immediately after.

 Receptionist: “Hotel Lisboa, bom dia.”